anastr/SpeedView/README.md

 ```

-for all speedometers and gauges, this simple method to smoothly change speed:
+For all speedometers and gauges, this simple method to smoothly change the speed:
 ```kotlin
 SpeedView speedometer = findViewById(R.id.speedView)